Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/4-bird-cage-bar-spacing-safety-guidelines-by-species.md

 Where you place the cage affects how your bird interacts with the bars:
 - Avoid drafty areas that might encourage escape attempts
 - Place cages away from other pets that might stress your bird
-- Consider visibility—birds may try harder to escape if they can see outside
+- Consider visibilitybirds may try harder to escape if they can see outside

 ### Temperature and Humidity
 Extreme temperatures can affect cage materials and potentially create gaps or weaknesses in bar spacing.
 Maintain stable environmental conditions to preserve cage integrity.